-Asian Longhorned Beetle (USDA) includes news releases, date of introduction, distribution data, Federal quarantine areas, management plans, and links to additional Federal publications.
+USDA's Asian Longhorned Beetle page includes news releases, date of introduction, distribution data, Federal quarantine areas, management plans, and links to additional Federal publications.

 The USDA APHIS site includes an image gallery, fact sheets and outreach materials, maps, regulatory information, and management and control options.